Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

 | Export APIs to Window Object | Enable or Disable exporting Video Analytics APIs to global scope |
 | Variable Name | A variable you use to export Video Analytics APIs under the `window` object |

-**Reminder:** The VA Launch Extension requires the [Adobe Analytics](https://docs.adobelaunch.com/extension-reference/adobe-analytics-extension) and [Experience Cloud ID](https://docs.adobelaunch.com/extension-reference/experience-cloud-id-service-extension) extensions.
+**Reminder:** The VA extension requires the [Adobe Analytics](https://docs.adobelaunch.com/extension-reference/adobe-analytics-extension) and [Experience Cloud ID](https://docs.adobelaunch.com/extension-reference/experience-cloud-id-service-extension) extensions.
 You must also add these extensions to your extension property and configure them.

-## Using the VA Launch Extension
+## Using the VA extension

-### Using From a Webpage/JS App
+### Using from a webpage/JS-app

-The VA Launch Extension exports the MediaHeartbeat APIs in the global window object by enabling the _"Export APIs to Window Object"_ setting in the Configuration page.
+The VA extension exports the MediaHeartbeat APIs in the global window object by enabling the _"Export APIs to Window Object"_ setting in the Configuration page.
 It exports the APIs under the configured variable name.
 For example, if the variable name is configured to be `ADB` then MediaHeartbeat can be accessed by `window.ADB.MediaHeartbeat`.

-**Important:** The VA Launch Extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.
+**Important:** The VA extension exports the APIs only when `window["CONFIGURED_VARIABLE_NAME"]` is undefined and does not override existing variables.

 1. **Create MediaHeartbeat Instance:** `window["CONFIGURED_VARIABLE_NAME"].MediaHeartbeat.getInstance`